 Study Away.
 Many students choose Macalester because of its focus on internationalism and its commitment to study away.
 Over half of our students do in fact study in another country for a semester during their time at Macalester.
 So it is important to speak with students early in their college careers about their study way desires so they can plan accordingly.
 Some majors, particularly those with very structured course sequences, need to choose their courses strategically so they can study away and complete all their major requirements within four years.
 Also, adequate language preparation for a program may require several semesters of study prior to departure; beginning these courses early on is, therefore, important.
 Finally, given that there is now a single study abroad application deadline each year, all students need to be more planful and start the process earlier than was typically the case in the past.
-Good referrals here include advisors in the International Center, for program selection, department chairs, as students need to have a do-able 4-year plan for their intended major and secure course approval prior to submitting an application, the Registrar’s Office, who can advise on how courses might fulfill general distribution requirements, and the Financial Aid Office, for questions about how study away might affect an award package.
+Good referrals here include staff in the Center for Study Away, for program selection, department chairs, as students need to have a do-able 4-year plan for their intended major and secure course approval prior to submitting an application, the Registrar’s Office, who can advise on how courses might fulfill general distribution requirements, and the Financial Aid Office, for questions about how study away might affect an award package.